RubenSibon/understanding-typescript/notes/03-advanced-types/01-intersection-types.md

 type Input = string | number;
 type Numeric = number | boolean;

-type Universal = Combinable & Numeric; // Is of type `number` because that is the only intersection.
+type Universal = Input & Numeric; // Is of type `number` because that is the only intersection.
 ```